 Currently, I am a board member and treasurer of SETE, a section of The Netherlands Entomological Society (NEV) that organizes the yearly Dutch Entomology Day.
-I serve the Society for Invertebrate Pathology as a member of the Awards & Student Contest Comittee.
-Furthermore, I am a member of the education team of the BSc and MSc study Biology (WUR).
+I serve the Society for Invertebrate Pathology as a member of the Awards & Student Contest Comittee and in 2020 I joined the SIP council as a Trustee.

 I am interested in the evolutionary dynamics of host-parasite and other symbiotic interactions, with a focus on interactions between arthropods and micro-organisms.
 Such symbiotic interactions (comprising mutualism, parasitism and commensalism) are widespread, have evolved independently multiple times, and have a large impact on the ecology and evolution of both host and micro-organism.

 Research in our group focuses mainly on baculovirus - insect host interactions.
 Baculoviruses and insects share a long co-evolutionary history - the ancestral dsDNA viruses evolved together with the first insects.
 Baculoviruses are the most studied insect viruses, infecting over 700 insect species (mainly of the order Lepidoptera) and are important agents in biocontrol of insect pests.
 Besides, baculoviruses can be grown in cell culture and are easily manipulated genetically, making them very suitable as expression system for recombinant proteins. (photo: Jan van Lent)